DigitalFabricationStudio/Project_0.2/matti.niinimaki/README.md

 ## PROPOSAL 02 - Portable Sound Museum

-Äänimuseo [Sound Museum] is an interactive sound installation that was originally created for the Koukkuniemi Home for the Elderly in spring 2011.
+Äänimuseo [Sound Museum] is an interactive sound installation that I originally created for the Koukkuniemi Home for the Elderly in spring 2011 in collaboration with Media Museum Rupriikki.
 It is a tool that allows the people living in Koukkuniemi to reminisce and share their memories with the help of auditory and haptic cues.

 I would like to try to develop a similar system in a much smaller form factor.
 The RFID reader and the small linux computer would be embedded inside a hexagon or round shaped enclosure.